 Early Childhood.
 Early Childhood staff provide services for children age birth through two who have developmental delays.
 Staff have special training to assist babies and toddlers with a variety of needs including hearing and vision loss, autism, language delays, Down syndrome, gross motor deficiencies, and more.
 This program is highly effective, with 50% of the children no longer needing services upon entering kindergarten.
 EI is funded by Help Me Grow and the Developmental Disabilities of Clark County tax levy.

-Adult Habilitation.
+Adult Services.
 Adult Services offers programs that promote independence, self-sufficiency, and involvement in the community.
 Services are tailored to meet the needs, interests, and desires of the recipient.
 Adult Services are funded by Medicaid waivers and local tax dollars.

 Transportation.
 We provide transportation for work and day services for individuals without Medicaid waivers through our specially adapted bus and van fleet.
 Transportation services are funded through the Developmental Disabilities of Clark County tax levy.